d0tTino/docs-/README.md

 # Tino Docs Hub

+Central hub for project documentation and research across Tino initiatives.

 **Abstract:** The Tino Docs Hub employs a modular architecture built on MkDocs with Git submodules to centralize project documentation.
 Pre-commit hooks, helper scripts, and clear directory conventions standardize contributions and workflows.
 This methodology streamlines ingestion and browsing while preserving versioned histories.
 The hub ultimately enhances collaboration and ensures research artifacts remain accessible and maintainable.

 This repository aggregates documentation and research across multiple projects.